 Fatma also holds a Master in Architecture and Urban Design (MSAUD) from Columbia University where she worked on multiscalar design projects that link cities, ecosystems, and infrastructure.
 During her time in New York City, she practiced as an architectural associate at Latent Productions where she worked on the renovation of Greylock Works.

-Prior to her time in the United States, Fatma worked as a client architect at Emaar Properties in Dubai engaging in multi-scalar design projects.
-She obtained a Bachelor of Architecture (BArch) from the American University of Sharjah, and worked as an intern architect at Dominique Perrault Architecture in Paris on the project Urban Development of the "Quartier de L'etang."
-Having the experience of working and studying in different cities has taught Fatma to critically think about urban and design challenges while considering different climatic, social, and geographic conditions.
+Prior to her time in the United States, Fatma worked as a client architect at Emaar Properties in Dubai, engaging in multi-scalar design projects within the hospitality development sector.
+She obtained a Bachelor of Architecture (BArch) from the American University of Sharjah, and previously worked as an intern architect at Dominique Perrault Architecture in Paris contributing to the project Étude urbaine pour le développement du quartier de l'Étang located in Geneva.